Denis Papin

-Denis Papin FRS (/fr/; 22 August 1647 – 26 August 1713) was a French physicist, mathematician and inventor, best known for his pioneering invention of the steam digester, the forerunner of the pressure cooker, the steam engine, the centrifugal pump, submersible and possibly the paddlesteamer (1707).
+Denis Papin FRS (/fr/; 22 August 1647 – 26 August 1713) was a French Huguenot physicist, mathematician and inventor, best known for his pioneering invention of the steam digester, the forerunner of the pressure cooker, the steam engine, the centrifugal pump, and a submersible boat.

+He started his career in his native France, before emigrating to London, in 1675, and rising to being on the staff of the Royal Society, in 1684.
+As a Huguenot, he was stripped of his French citizenship, and denied a return to France after Louis XIV invoked the Edict of Fontainebleau in 1685.
+From 1687-1707 he held a position as a mathematics professor of the University of Marburg, Germany, before returning to England the last 5 years of his life.
+In spite of his many discoveries he died a pauper, and the date of his death and burial site were lost for 303 years.

 Early life and education

-Born in Chitenay (Loir-et-Cher, Centre-Val de Loire Région), Papin attended a Jesuit school there.
+Denis Papin was born into a Calvinist family in Chitenay (Loir-et-Cher, Centre-Val de Loire Région), but attended a Jesuit school there.
 In 1661, he attended the University of Angers, from which he graduated with a medical degree in 1669.

 Career

-In 1673, Papin worked with Christiaan Huygens and Gottfried Leibniz in Paris, and became interested in using a vacuum to generate motive power.
+In 1673 in Paris, Papin worked with Christiaan Huygens and learnt to know Gottfried Leibniz, who was about the same age as him.
+Papin became interested in using a vacuum to generate motive power.

-In 1675, he first visited London, where he worked with Robert Boyle from 1676 to 1679, publishing an account of his work in Continuation of New Experiments (1680).
+Due to increasing repression on the Huguenots in France, he first visited London in 1675, where he worked with Robert Boyle from 1676 to 1679, publishing an account of his work in Continuation of New Experiments (1680).
 During this period, Papin invented the steam digester, a type of pressure cooker with a safety valve.
 He first addressed the Royal Society in 1679 on the subject of his digester, and remained mostly in London.

-As a Huguenot, Papin found himself greatly affected by the increasing restrictions placed on Protestants by Louis XIV of France and by the King's ultimate revocation of the Edict of Nantes in 1685.
+In 1681, Papin rose to become head of the experimental department at the accademia publica di scienze in Venice and in 1684 became a member of the staff of the Royal Society, whose chairman was Robert Boyle.
+During this time he also worked on steam cannons in Venice.
+Papin was denied return to France after Louis XIV invoked the Edict of Fontainebleau ending religious freedom for Protestants in 1685.

-In Germany, he was able to live with fellow Huguenot exiles from France, so in about 1687, he left to take up an academic post in Germany.
+In about 1687, he left France to take up an academic post in Marburg Germany, one of the few calvinist territories in germany at the time, joining fellow Huguenot exiles from France.

 In 1689, Papin suggested that a force pump or bellows could maintain the pressure and fresh air inside a diving bell.
 (Engineer John Smeaton utilised this design in 1789.)